 This song was featured in an episode of South Park where Dio (in crude cartoon form) appears performing at an elementary school dance with a monkey on drums.
 In the same NME interview, Dio said: "When I heard South Park wanted to use 'Holy Diver‚' I was like No way!
 You're gonna completely destroy me, I'll be so embarrassed to see it.
 But they said they wouldn't because they were big fans and they didn't.
 They were very kind to me - not so much the drummer - but very kind to me!
 Plus, if you want to be an icon of some kind, you have to be in an episode of South Park." (thanks, DeeTheWriter - Saint Petersburg, Russia Federation, for above 2)

 The album cover depicts Satan whipping a priest with a chain, with the priest shackled and drowning in a turbulent sea.
-This caused some controversy, although not as much as one might think.
+Predictably, this caused some controversy.

 This was covered, ironically, by Gospel singer Pat Boone on his In a Metal Mood album.
 Acknowledging the subject matter, the song ends with Pat reciting Psalm 23:4.
 Dio sang backup vocals this - he thought it was hilarious. (thanks, Brett - Edmonton, Canada)

 In 1989, Japanese video game company Irem made a game based on this song, featuring a protagonist who resembles Ronnie James Dio.
 The game was never released outside of Japan. (thanks, Douglas - Waterloo, England)